ACG Health & Center for Integrative Medicine

 - Participate in crisis response/management across campus which includes risk assessments, crisis interventions, treatment and safety planning, and communication with the multidisciplinary treatment team.

-- Have the opportunity to observe other specialty groups such as chronic pain, LGBTQIA+, body image, etc.
+- Have the opportunity to observe other specialty groups such as chronic pain, grief and loss, LGBTQIA+, etc.

 Patients who come to Caron for the treatment of substance use disorders often have an array of mental health symptoms.
 These concerns can stem directly from their substance use or may be related to other co-occurring disorders like depression, anxiety, and post-traumatic stress.
 Additionally, other pre-existing factors may be unrelated to the substance use disorder yet mimic the symptoms, contribute to substance use, and complicate the diagnostic picture – often the case for those struggling with attention deficit hyperactivity disorder (ADHD) or older adults with cognitive decline, for example.